ItsOnlyBinary/plugin-emojis/README.md

         },
         "frequentlyUsedLength": 16,
         // Do NOT include the following 3 options unless you intend to set them
-        // doing so would change the default behavour of the plugin "frequentlyUsedList": [],
+        // doing so would change the default behaviour of the plugin "frequentlyUsedList": [],
         "categoryInclude": [],
         "categoryExclude": [],